rcemper/try_embedded_python/README.md

 docker pull containers.intersystems.com/intersystems/iris-ml:2020.3.0.304.0
 ~~~
 __run time__: for most tests replies are pretty immediate.
 But a few tests take quite long time for calculations before showing a reaction.
-Don't get nervous.
+Don't get nervous for day 11, 15!!, 17, 19, 22, 23.